-Continuing north, Hue is known to most as the Imperial City or Citadel where a fortress was built during 1804.
-The Imperial Citadel at the time was impenetrable with a moat, the Perfume River while being protected by eight meter high walls.
+Continuing north, Hue is known to most as the Imperial City or Citadel where a fortress was built in 1804.
+The Imperial Citadel at the time was impenetrable with a moat, the Perfume River while being protected by eight-meter-high walls.

-Within the Imperial Citadel, there are a multitude of buildings, pagodas, temples and courtyards of gigantic scale.
+Within the Imperial Citadel, there is a multitude of buildings, pagodas, temples, and courtyards of gigantic scale.
 Unfortunately during the war, a lot of damage was inflicted upon the citadel and to this day, repairs are still being made.

 Exploring the citadel can be as short or as long as you want it to be.
 Guided tours in the citadel are also a good option as there are so many things going on with history, types of buildings, and war knowledge so having someone with local information join your day is truly worth it.